 Building An Exercise Routine

 When starting a new exercise routine with your pup, start slow.
 Gradually work your way up to longer workouts.
 This will reduce the amount of stress on your dog’s joints and paws and allow him to get used to exercising.
 Make sure you’re looking out for your dog’s foot pads by avoiding glass, harsh weather and terrain.
-Pure Paws CBD Paw Butter heals cracked and scraped paws quickly to help you and your best buddy get back to adventuring together.
+Pure Paws CBD Paw Butter uses a number of natural ingredients like vitamin E to heal cracked and scraped paws quickly and help you and your best buddy get back to adventuring together.

 Dog Exercise Includes Mental Engagement